larammerce/docs/8.x/getting-started/contributing.md

 ### Start to code

-For this purpose, in this section, to better understand you, we will go through the steps of creating a task together:
+For this purpose, in this section, to better understand you, The larammerce team will go through the steps of creating a task with you in this section.

 ***1.*** **In this step you create a sub-branch on our main project:**

-   ***NOTE***: Here the **stable** branch is actually the name of the main branch of our project that we can not modify.
+   ***NOTE***: Here the **stable** branch is the name of the main branch of the project that you can not modify.

 ##### Example: